Compile to Compress: Boosting Formal Theorem Provers by Compiler Outputs: Case Studies

 \subsubsection{Random and Value-Guided Search}

 \cref{fig:putnam_example} illustrates the behavior of random tree search and value-guided search on the problem \texttt{Putnam-1971-b1}.
-The search tree is generated by the augmented Goedel-32B prover, and the search process terminates once a verified proof is found.
+The search tree is generated by Goedel-Expert, and the search process terminates once a verified proof is found.
 Under a random expansion strategy, the prover discovers a correct solution after exploring 45 nodes in the search tree.
 In contrast, value-guided search finds a proof after only 5 node expansions.

 As shown in \cref{fig:putnam_146_value}, the learned value function assigns the highest value to the root node relative to its immediate descendants.
 As a consequence, the value-guided search policy allocates a larger fraction of the sampling budget to expanding the root, effectively prioritizing direct proof generation over early refinement steps in this instance.
 While both strategies eventually succeed, value-guided search achieves substantially greater sample efficiency by concentrating exploration on states that the value model predicts to be closer to a complete proof.